 The Remuneration Committee is appointed annually by the Board of Directors.
-The Remuneration Committee is tasked with preparing proposals for remuneration principles and for remuneration and other terms of employment for the CEO and senior executives.
+The Remuneration Committee is tasked with preparing proposals for remuneration principles, and remuneration and other terms of employment for the CEO and senior executives.
 The Remuneration Committee has not used payroll consultants or engaged other external assistance.
-After the 2022 AGM, the Remuneration Committee had the following composition: Carl Bennet, chairman, Erik Gabrielson, member, Annika Espander, member, Johan Stern, member, and Axel Wachtmeister, member.
-In 2022, the committee held two minuted meetings and had informal contacts in between meetings, as required.
+After the 2024 AGM, the Remuneration Committee had the following composition: Carl Bennet, Chairman, Erik Gabrielson, member, and Axel Wachtmeister, member.
+In 2024, the committee held two minuted meetings and had informal contacts in between meetings, as required.
 All members attended all meetings of the committee during the year.